Chi & Metering

 Cross-Contract Calls

 Cross-contract calls meter the called work too.
 In practice that means a single transaction can accumulate chi across multiple contracts if it touches multiple execution paths.
+The VM also charges a fixed dispatch cost for each cross-contract call so composable transactions pay for each hop without a progressive repeated-call surcharge.

 Proof Verification and Other Runtime Bridges